 The Writing Workshop is also happy to set up "live" regional workshops whenever possible (including weekends).

 My child's in Kindergarten and can't write (very well) yet.
 Should I wait until he/she is writing?

-Programs for (n)early writers are based on group storytelling exercises and familiarisation with a range of entertaining writings.
-Where the workshop leader is the scribe for the group, copies of pieces will be circulated the next week.
+Most of our workshops are for children who are attempting to write sentences (that is, communicate ideas in writing), rather than still learning how to write individual letters.
+Programs for early writers are based on group storytelling exercises and familiarisation with a range of entertaining writing forms and told stories.
 By the end of a program, your child will have a portfolio of group and individual written pieces.

 My child's in Year 9 and school's getting pretty serious.
 Can you help with essay writing?